chinneee/Excel--Dashboard-FDI-Trends-in-Vietnam/README.md

 - Singapore and South Korea are the top investors in equity capital in Vietnam, highlighting their significant role in the capital investment landscape.
 - Most foreign investors come from Asian countries, reflecting strong regional diplomatic relations.
 - Major developed economies, such as China, the U.S., Japan, and South Korea, have heavily invested in new projects in Vietnam.
-- While the number of new projects increased by 17.1%, the total investment capital in 2022 was lower compared to the previous year, as there were fewer large-scale projects.
-Source: "Ministry of Planning and Investment - Foreign Investment Agency."
+- *"While the number of new projects increased by 17.1%, the total investment capital in 2022 was lower compared to the previous year, as there were fewer large-scale projects"*.
+From **Ministry of Planning and Investment - Foreign Investment Agency**.
 <p align="center">
   <img src="images/Correlation.png" alt="FDI Contributions to Vietnam by Partner" />
 </p>